APACHE score

 The Acute Physiology and Chronic Health Evaluation (APACHE) score is an illness severity score commonly used in critical care medicine to predict mortality upon admission to an intensive care unit.

-It involves two sections - one assessing the severity of the acute illness and another assessing the pre-illness chronic medical status of the patient.
+It involves two sections - one assessing the severity of the acute illness and another assessing a patient's pre-illness chronic medical status.
 The worst values the patient achieves in the first 24 hours of admission to the intensive care unit should be used 2.

 The following criteria are used in the calculation of the APACHE II score 2: